 The Company understands the importance of Directors' development.
 The Board of Directors has specified in the principle of Corporate Good Governance that the Company will promote and facilitate a continuity of training of Directors from supervisory units, where the Board of Directors appointed the Company's secretary to be the coordinator with the Directors in keeping them informed about the training courses and seminars.

-In 2022 the directors attended trainings to improve their knowledge and understanding in the role of a director to increase the effectiveness in their works, which is Asst.
-Prof. Tippawan Pinvanichkul, Ph.D., Audit Committee and Independent Director.
-The details of training programs and seminars can be summarized as follows:
+In 2023 the directors attended trainings to improve their knowledge and understanding in the role of a director to increase the effectiveness in their works, which 3 directors.
+The details of training programs and seminars can be summarized follows: